rixiobarrios/express-tdd/readme.md

 })
 ```

 Let's break down what's happening here.

 * `describe()` is a function that takes 2 arguments
-  * a string describing a group of operations that are about to happen
+  * a string describing a group of operations that are about to happen (like
+      the title of this group of tests)
-  * a callback function that contains all of the operations
+  * a callback function that contains all of the individual tests
 * `it()` is a function that takes 2 arguments
   * a string describing some behavior e.g. "should return an array of objects"
-  * a callback function that runs the actual test code. the callback takes an argument that you must call when the test is finished: e.g. `done`
+  * a callback function that runs the actual test code.
+The callback takes an argument that you must call when the test is finished: e.g. `done`
 * Inside of `it()`, we are using an instance of `supertest` which we've assigned to the variable `api`.
   * The first method called on `api` is `.get()` which actually performs a get request to the specified URL
   * `.set()` sets an http header on the request.
 In this case we're specifying what type of data we want to receive
   * `.expect()` tests the response.
 In this case we're checking to see if the status code is `200`.
 The second argument is the `done` function we've declared at the top of `it()`.
 Passing it in here tells the code we're finished with this block.

 Now go in the command line and type `mocha`.
-When you do, you may get an error saying that the `mocha` command cannot be found.
+When you do, you may get an error
+saying that the `mocha` command cannot be found.

-This is because `mocha` is not installed globally on our machines (though it's possible you may have it already installed).
-While we could simply install mocha globally and run the test, we would not be using the specified version of `mocha` listed a dev dependency in our `package.json` and contained in `node_modules`.
+This is because `mocha` is not installed globally on our machines (though it's
+possible you may have it already installed).
+While we could simply install mocha
+globally and run the test, we would not be using the specified version of
+`mocha` listed a dev dependency in our `package.json` and contained in
+`node_modules`.

-In order to run mocha from our local `node_modules` folder, do the following...
+In order to run mocha from our local `node_modules` folder, do the following:

-1. Run mocha directly from our `node_modules` folder to ensure you've installed it properly...
+1. Run mocha directly from our `node_modules` folder to ensure you've installed it properly:
     ```bash
     node_modules/.bin/mocha
     ```
-2. Alias the `mocha` command to an npm script in our `package.json`...
+2. Alias the `mocha` command to an npm script in our `package.json`:
     ```javascript
     {
-      "name": "express-routing-lab",
-      "version": "0.0.0",
-      "description": "",
-      "main": "app.js",
+      ...
       "scripts": {
         "test": "node_modules/.bin/mocha"
       },
-      "dependencies": {
-        ...
-      }
       ...
     }
     ```